rosettatype/design-regression/_posts/2022-02-02-designing-books-for-alzheimers-disease.md

 comprehension, although they were aware that the result might appear childish.
 Similarly, some readers were able to infer who was speaking in a piece of dialogue and felt that repeating the speakers’ names too often could appear heavy handed.
+In keeping with published research, readers did not appear to struggle with vocabulary (Patterson et al., 1994) or with straightforward syntax (Kempler et al., 1998).
 A number of participants appreciated the simplifying of literary texts while others felt that engaging with the author’s writing style contributed to the satisfaction of reading.

 The idea of including a list of characters at the start of a text was welcomed.
 A plot summary included at regular intervals in a text was